jaanga/terrain/readme.md

 _terrain/0/0/0.png - the entire globe at zoom level 0_

 This and the various other related Jaanga Terrain repositories only contain data.
-The terrain data - 3d elevation data for the entire globe in the form of PNG heightmaps - may be viewed as maps with a variety of viewers.
+The terrain data is 3D elevation data for the entire globe in the form of PNG heightmaps derived using the data from Jonathan de Ferranti's [Viewfinder Panoramas]( http://www.viewfinderpanoramas.org/ ) web site.

+The data may be viewed as maps with a variety of viewers.
 Several viewer apps are available from the [Jaanga Terrain Viewer]( http://jaanga.github.io/terrain-viewer/index.html ) repository.

 ## Contents

 An annotated table of contents with links for all the Terrain repositories on GitHub.
 [Jaanga Terrain Contents]( http://jaanga.github.io/terrain/contents.html )

 ## Overview

 The mission and vision for this work - as well as the issues that bring this project into being.
 [Jaanga Terrain Overview]( http://jaanga.github.io/terrain/overview.html )

 ## Technics

 The thought processes and the command line arguments that make this project viable.
 [Jaanga Terrain Technics]( http://jaanga.github.io/terrain/technics.html  )

 ## Further Considerations

 Aspects and thoughts not covered elsewhere.
 [Jaanga Terrain Further Considerations]( http://jaanga.github.io/terrain/further-considerations.html )

 ## Thanks

 The free open source software movement is wonderful.
 It's always nice to be able to say 'thank you'.
 [Jaanga Terrain Thanks]( http://jaanga.github.io/terrain/thanks.html )

 ## Project Links

 You have two ways of viewing the Jaanga Terrain files:

 * Code hosted on GitHub: [jaanga.github.io]( http://jaanga.github.io/terrain/ "view the files as apps." ) <input value="<< You are now probably here." size=28 style="font:bold 12pt monospace;border-width:0;" >
 * Source code on GitHub: [github.com/jaanga]( https://github.com/jaanga/terrain/ "View the files as source code." ) <scan style=display:none ><< You are now probably here.</scan>